lsst-it/ittn-016/index.rst

 Data Gathering
 --------------

-As of early 2017, the Wi-Fi infrastructure for LSST in Chile implemented back then by the IT North group, was comprised of a group of domestic-grade standalone APs with a cluster configuration that allowed authentication to a unique local network using the Active Directory (AD) credentials for each LSST user.
-The coverage was limited to the old NOAO building where LSST had several offices assigned, and the coverage in Cerro Pachon was provided by NOAO's CTIO group CISS.
+As of early 2017, the Wi-Fi infrastructure for Rubin Observatory in Chile implemented back then by the IT North group, was comprised of a group of domestic-grade standalone APs with a cluster configuration that allowed authentication to a unique local network using the Active Directory (AD) credentials for each Rubin Observatory user.
+The coverage was limited to the old NOAO building where Rubin Observatory had several offices assigned, and the coverage in Cerro Pachon was provided by NOAO's CTIO group CISS.

-CISS's approach to Wi-Fi networks was different as the one implemented by LSST in La Serena, using WPA2 PSKs shared across the staff at the summit, both LSST staff and contractors.
+CISS's approach to Wi-Fi networks was different as the one implemented by Rubin Observatory in La Serena, using WPA2 PSKs shared across the staff at the summit, both Rubin Observatory staff and contractors.
 The infrastructure used for this was suboptimal as fibers and UTP cables were installed more than 10 years ago and several incidents happened during a working month due to this fact.
-The Wi-Fi network back then was not connected to the LSST network at the base, and several firewall rules had to be modified by CISS in their Pachon and La Serena firewalls, plus on the LSST firewall for some key communications to happen, e.g. the EarthCam connections.
+The Wi-Fi network back then was not connected to the Rubin Observatory network at the base, and several firewall rules had to be modified by CISS in their Pachon and La Serena firewalls, plus on the Rubin Observatory firewall for some key communications to happen, e.g. the EarthCam connections.

-As the LSST telescope building and the new base facilities are ready, the following summary requirements must be fulfilled by the Wi-Fi infrastructure to be implemented:
+As the Rubin Observatory telescope building and the new base facilities are ready, the following summary requirements must be fulfilled by the Wi-Fi infrastructure to be implemented:

 1. Due to the high density of APs to cover the telescope building and base facilities, centralized controller-based management is necessary instead of a standalone approach.
 2. The chosen AP models must suffice the physical location of installation, which can be indoor office areas, indoor industrial areas, outdoor semi-enclosed areas, or outdoor areas.
 3. The solution must allow flexibility to authenticate users with WPA2-PSK, captive portals (open authentication), 802.1x, or WPA2 enterprise, at least.
 Using internal or external authentication sources, mainly LDAP-based.
-4. The solution must allow for multiple networks or SSIDs, associated with different virtual local area networks (VLANs) for differentiated levels of access, including but not limited to LSST staff, contractors, guests (including the potential implementation of Eduroam) and AURA collaborators.
+4. The solution must allow for multiple networks or SSIDs, associated with different virtual local area networks (VLANs) for differentiated levels of access, including but not limited to Rubin Observatory staff, contractors, guests (including the potential implementation of Eduroam) and AURA collaborators.
 5. The solution must be able to manually set the channels, power budget, frequency of operations in the case of dual-band antennas, offered data rates, and in general, all the key client-facing parameters necessary to control coverage (primary and secondary) and roaming, for Wi-Fi 4 and Wi-Fi 5 at least.
-6. The solution must be able to implement local mesh networks for point to point connections of control network systems such as the main LSST dome and the Auxiliary Telescope dome hardware.
+6. The solution must be able to implement local mesh networks for point to point connections of control network systems such as the main Rubin Observatory dome and the Auxiliary Telescope dome hardware.
 7. The solution must be able to provide basic statistics for APs and authenticated clients, including but not limited to: authentication timestamp, mac addresses, data rate and spatial streams used by the client, signal level or RSSI, signal-to-noise ratios (SNR), interference between overlapping channels and non-IEEE 802.11 sources of interference.
-8. The solution must be able to split Wi-Fi 4 and Wi-FI 5 in different SSIDs, regardless of how good the band steering capabilities the vendor claims to provide.
+8. The solution must be able to split Wi-Fi 4 and Wi-Fi 5 in different SSIDs, regardless of how good the band steering capabilities the vendor claims to provide.
 In the same line, the APs must be able to set its transmission power for Wi-Fi 4 and Wi-Fi 5 antennas independently and any Radio Resource Management (RMM) feature must not be enforced.
 9. The solution must allow us to use the local regulatory domain for Chile and allow us to select the specific channels available in such a domain to be used for Wi-Fi 4 and Wi-Fi 5.
 10. The chosen APs must be able to handle its local data plane and have a survival mode in case they lose the control plane (the controller itself).
 Redundancy of the control plane between sites is mandatory.
 Redundancy of the control plane within the site is a "nice to have" if there's a use-case for a mission-critical application, and if budget allows.